Exclusive supplier to

 Subtle bright white shutters inside mounted to recess.

-Bay window shutters and half solid raised in Bright White.
+Bay window shutters and half solid raised in Pure White.

 This house in central London has contrasted bright whites with dark shades, this bedroom gives the impression of far more light being let into the room.
 The three section bay window is a perfect location to add in these full height shutters, while white and bright shutters draw added light into the room and reflect more to give airy atmospheres.
 These shutters are constructed from smooth poplar wood and finished in bright white colouring with a central pushrod.